-PUPILS WITH AN EDUCATION, HEALTH AND CARE PLAN (EHC)
+PUPILS WITH AN EDUCATION, HEALTH AND CARE PLAN (EHCP)

-The admission of pupils with an Education Health and Care Plan (EHC) is dealt with by a completely separate procedure.
+The admission of pupils with an Education Health and Care Plan (EHCP) is dealt with by a completely separate procedure.
 (This used to be called a Statement of Special Educational Needs).
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.
-If your child has an EHC plan you must contact your local authority SEN officer.
-Children with this school named in their EHC Plan will be admitted.
+If your child has an EHCP you must contact your local authority SEN officer.
+Children with this school named in their EHCP will be admitted.